surgeexperiments/surge_flight_controller_v1/README.md

 - arm_drivers/ Many drivers written almost from or from scratch for the stm32f411 using the reference manual only.
 - arm_essentials/ files required to compile
-- hardware_drivers/ Drivers written mostly from scratch on to of the stuff in arm_drivers/ for practice.
+- hardware_drivers/ Drivers written mostly from scratch for external sensors ect using using reference manuals only.
 - flight_controller/ Main code that makes the drone fly
 - main.c Flight loop
 - startup_stm32*.s/c files required for booting the discovery board